Child development: Speed and pattern

-about 9 and 15 years of age), when a period of rapid growth occurs.
+about 9 and 15 years of age).

-Growth is not uniform in rate and timing across all body parts.
-At birth, head size is already relatively near to that of an adult, but the lower parts of the body are much smaller than adult size.
-In the course of development, then, the head grows relatively little, and torso and limbs undergo a great deal of growth.
+Growth is not uniform in rate and timing across all parts of the body.
+At birth, head size is already relatively near that of an adult, but the lower parts of the body are much smaller than adult size.
+Thus during development, the head grows relatively little, while the torso and limbs undergo a great deal of growth.

 Mechanisms of change

-Genetic factors play a major role in determining the growth rate, and particularly the changes in proportion characteristic of early human development.
-However, genetic factors can produce maximum growth only if environmental conditions are adequate.
-Poor nutrition and frequent injury and disease can reduce the individual's adult stature, but the best environment cannot cause growth to a greater stature than is determined by heredity.
+Genetic factors play a major role in determining the growth rate, particularly in the characteristic changes in proportions during early human development.
+However, genetic factors can produce maximum growth only if environmental conditions are adequate, as poor nutrition, frequent injury, or disease can reduce the individual's adult stature; though even the best environment cannot cause growth to a greater stature than is determined by heredity.

 Individual variation versus disease

-Individual differences in height and weight during childhood are considerable.
-Some of these differences are due to family genetic factors, others to environmental factors, but at some points in development they may be strongly influenced by individual differences in reproductive maturation.

-The American Association of Clinical Endocrinologists defines short stature as height more than 2 standard deviations below the mean for age and gender, which corresponds to the shortest 2.3% of individuals.
-In contrast, failure to thrive is usually defined in terms of weight, and can be evaluated either by a low weight for the child's age, or by a low rate of increase in the weight.
+Individual differences in height and weight during childhood can be considerable.
+Some of these differences are due to genetic or environmental factors, but individual differences in reproductive maturation strongly influence development at some points.
+For individuals falling outside these typical variations, the American Association of Clinical Endocrinologists defines short stature as height more than 2 standard deviations below the mean for age and gender, which corresponds to the shortest 2.3% of individuals.
+In contrast, failure to thrive is usually defined in terms of weight, and can be evaluated either by a low weight for the child's age, or by a low rate of weight gain.
 A similar term, stunted growth, generally refers to reduced growth rate as a manifestation of malnutrition in early childhood.

-Motor
+Motor skills

-Abilities for physical movement change through childhood from the largely reflexive (unlearned, involuntary) movement patterns of the young infant to the highly skilled voluntary movements characteristic of later childhood and adolescence.
+Physical abilities change through childhood from the largely reflexive (unlearned, involuntary) movement young infants to the highly skilled voluntary movements characteristic of later childhood and adolescence.

 Definition

 "Motor learning refers to the increasing spatial and temporal accuracy of movements with practice".

-Motor skills can be divided into two categories: first as basic skills necessary for everyday life and secondly, as recreational skills such as skills for employment or certain specialties based on interest.
+Motor skills can be divided into two categories: basic skills necessary for everyday life and recreational skills, including skills for employment or interest based skills.